echo-air-model/echo-air-model.github.io/docs/file_specifications/input_file_specifications/isrm_input.md

 5. For optional DPM analysis, include:
    * `ISRM_DPM_LA.npy`, `ISRM_DPM_LB.npy`, `ISRM_DPM_LC.npy`
-   * Currently these files are the PM<sub>2.5</sub> ISRM, the DPM ISRM is under development.
+   * Currently these files are copies of the primary PM<sub>2.5</sub> ISRM, as the DPM-specific ISRM is under development.

 5. Save the feather file and numpy files into one folder.
 This is the ISRM input.